 INTRODUCTION

 Asia, more than any other region in the world, has become the focus of extensive international business, political relationships, and cultural exchange.
 Millions of people of Asian descent have become an integral part of American society.
 Indeed, California, more than any other place in the United States, is the residence of immigrants from throughout Asia.
 In order to keep pace with current developments in this extremely important part of the world, students are encouraged to take advantage of the opportunity to minor in Asian Studies.

 The faculty for the Asian Studies Minor is drawn from several departments.
 What they have in common is that they teach and do research on Asia.
 The interdisciplinary nature of the Minor allows students the unique opportunity to learn about Asia from broad and differing perspectives.

 MINOR IN ASIAN STUDIES

 The minor consists of 21 units: 6 units chosen from the listed core courses and 15 units of electives chosen in consultation with an adviser as outlined below.

 Core Courses (6 units)

 Anthro 340 Peoples of Asia (3)

 OR Anthro 347 Peoples of the Pacific (3)

 Geography 340 Asia (3)

 Electives (15 units)

 One course each from three of the four following categories, plus 6 units of advisor-approved electives:

-Language, Culture, Geography, and Human Behavior

-Anthro 340 Peoples of Asia (3)

-Anthro 347 Peoples of the Pacific (3)

-Any Japanese Language Course

-Any Chinese Language Course

-Any Vietnamese Language Course

-Geography 330 California Landscapes (3)

-Geography 340 Asia (3)

-Kinesiology 151 Aikido (1)

-Kinesiology 152 Karate (1)

-Speech Comm 320 Intercultural Communication (3)

-One of these is applicable as an elective if not chosen as a core course.

-History and Politics

-History 360 Modern Asia: Nationalism and Revolutionary Change (3)

-History 461 Modern Vietnam (3)

-History 462A History of China (3)

-History 462B History of China (3)

-History 462C China Since 1949 (3)
+Language, Culture, Geography, and Human Behavior Anthro 340 Peoples of Asia (3)\ Anthro 347 Peoples of the Pacific (3)\ Any Japanese Language Course Any Chinese Language Course Any Vietnamese Language Course Geography 330 California Landscapes (3) Geography 340 Asia (3) Kinesiology 151 Aikido (1) Kinesiology 152 Karate (1) Human Comm 320 Intercultural Communication (3) \One of these is applicable as an elective if not chosen as a core course.
+History and Politics History 360 Modern Asia: Nationalism and Revolutionary Change (3) History 461 Modern Vietnam (3) History 462A History of China (3) History 462B History of China (3)

-PROGRAM COORDINAOR
+PROGRAM COORDINATOR

 William W. Haddad (History)

 PROGRAM OFFICE

 Humanities 815F

 PROGRAM OFFERED

 Minor in Asian Studies

 PROGRAM COUNCIL

 Ian Bailey (Kinesiology and Health Promotion), K. Chu (Economics), Craig Ihara (Philosophy), Irene Lange (Marketing), Keiji Matsumoto (Foreign Languages), Vera Simone (Political Science), Preston Stedman (Music), Barbara Weightman (Geography), Rich Wiseman (Speech Communication) and Heping Zhao (English).

+- History 462C China Since 1949 (3)

-History 463A History of Japan (3)
+- History 463A History of Japan (3)

-History 463B History of Japan (3)
+- History 463B History of Japan (3)

-History 464A History of Southeast Asia 1850-1945 (3)
+- History 464A History of Southeast Asia to 1800 (3)

-History 464B History of Contemporary Southeast Asia (3)
+- History 464B History of Contemporary Southeast Asia, 1800present(3)

-History 465A History of India (3)
+- History 465A History of India (3)

-History 465B History of India (3)
+- History 465B History of India (3)

-History 490T Senior Research Seminar (3) (Where course topic focuses on area of Asia).
+- History 490T Senior Research Seminar (3) (Where course topic focuses on area of Asia).

-Poli Sci 434 Comparative Politics of China and Japan (3)
+- Poli Sci 434 China and Japan: Friends or Foe (3)

-Poli Sci 451T Problems in International Politics (3)
+- Poli Sci 451T Problems in International Politics (3)

-Poli Sci 457 Politics of International Economics (3)
+- Poli Sci 457 Politics of International Economics (3)

-Poli Sci 476 International Law (3)
+- Poli Sci 476 International Law (3)

-Arts and Humanities
+- Arts and Humanities

-(including Art, Literature, Philosophy and Comparative Religion)
+- (including Art, Literature, Philosophy and Comparative Religion)

-Comp Lit 257 Writing Haiku (1)

-Comp Lit 380 Introduction to Asian Literature (3)
+- Comp Lit 380 Introduction to Asian Literature (3)

-Comp Lit 423T Topics in Asian Literature (3)
+- Comp Lit 382T Topics in Asian Literature (3)

-Music 352 Symphonic Music in Western & Eastern Cultures (3)
+- Music 352 Symphonic Music in Western & Eastern Cultures (3)

-Philosophy 350 Asian Philosophy (3)
+- Philosophy 350 Asian Philosophy (3)

-Philosophy 352 Philosophy of Asian Martial Arts (3)
+- Philosophy 352 Philosophy of Asian Martial Arts (3)

-Comparative Religion 270T Introduction to the Asian Religions (3)
+- Comparative Religion 270T Introduction to the Asian Religions (3)

-International Business and Economics
+- International Business and Economics

-Economics 332 Economies of the Pacific Rim (3)
+- Economics 332 Economies of the Pacific Rim (3)

-Economics 333 Economic Development: Analysis & Case Studies (3)
+- Economics 333 Economic Development: Analysis & Case Studies (3)

-Economics 335 The International Economy (3)
+- Economics 335 The International Economy (3)

-Economics 411 International Trade (3)
+- Economics 411 International Trade (3)

-Finance 370 International Business Finance (3)
+- Finance 370 International Business Finance (3)

-Marketing 445 Multinational Marketing Strategies (3)
+- Marketing 445 Multinational Marketing Strategies (3)